 Kiwi, which come in the classic green color and a slightly smoother yellow variety, are a good way to serve up Vitamin C and fiber.
 They can be sliced in half and eaten with a spoon or diced or sliced (after removing the skin).
 Or try:

 - Green Smoothie Freezer Pops: If you have a toddler who’s not a fan of smoothies, or you just want a new way to serve up a green smoothie, try these freezer pops with kiwi and spinach.

-Fresh mango is sweet and soft and is a good fruit for babies, toddlers, and kids.
+Fresh mango is sweet and soft and is a good fruit for babies, toddlers, and kids—it’s a must on my list of fruits too.
 You can serve it diced or sliced and if you think that doing that is too much work, try buying a bag of frozen mango cubes and letting them thaw.
 They’re often just as good as fresh mango and the work of cutting them up is already done!
 Also try: